raghavtalwar/Red-Team-Operations/88 - Admin/88 - Admin.md

 3. Linking shortcuts | Syntax
 4. Create standard template for each note
 5. Expand > Get > Index
-6. Index on every new page - The whole concept is to have a seperate note?
+6. Index on every new page - The whole concept is to have a separate note?
 7.